bashbaugh/old-personal-site/_posts/2018-12-26-simple-git-guide.md

 #### Conclusion

 That's the end for now!
-I will add more advanced stuff to this not so simple git tutorial sometime in the next few days, like stashing, more on merging, resetting, how to make a pull request, reverting, etc...
+I will add more advanced stuff to this not so simple git guide and tutorial sometime in the next few days, like stashing, more on merging, resetting, how to make a pull request, reverting, etc...